angular/angular-phonecat/scripts/private/README.md

 repository.
 The folder structure of this branch is different to the main master branch.
 Each step is copied to its own folder.

-- **snapshot-web.sh**: Run this script to iterate through each step checking out the application code and copying it to the `angular-phonecat-snapshots-web` folder, before checking out the gh-pages branch and updating the folders with the snapshot.
+- **update-gh-pages.sh**: Run this script to copy changes to the tutorial steps and bower dependencies over  to the gh-pages branch

-Once you have generated the snapshots you can review the changes and then commit and push them to the gh-pages branch.
+Once you have updated the local gh-pages branch you can review the changes and push to the remote gh-pages branch on GitHub.

 ```
-git add --all step-*
-git commit -m"chore(*): update live steps to new version of tutorial"
 git push origin gh-pages
 ```